hablapps/LensStateIsYourFather/README.md

 type MSLens[S, A] = MonadState[A, State[S, ?]]
 ```

 In the next section, we will prove it right, both informally and formally.
-We'll
-state why this connection is important to us in the concluding section.
+Later, we'll argue why this connection is important to us in the concluding
+section.

 ## 2. Proof